Wildlife Corridors and Habitat Connectivity

 CLAW envisions a connected network of habitat throughout the Santa Monica Mountains, and beyond.

 For thousands of years, wildlife has been traversing the Santa Monica Mountains along well-established migratory patterns in order to find food, water, shelter, and mating opportunities.
 As urban sprawl spreads through this region, access to these routes becomes blocked or dangerous.

 Habitat fragmentation threatens wildlife populations in a number of ways:

 Unable to expand into new habitat, territorial animals may fight and kill each other more frequently.
 Inbreeding occurs, which negatively affects the local gene pool.

 Animals become pushed out of their natural habitat, becoming nuisances in our neighborhoods, and risking collisions with cars.

 Escape routes from wildfires may disappear.
 If the local population does not survive a fire, the animals will not be able to return to the affected habitat and repopulate the area.

-The solution is habitat connectivity.
 This can be achieved through wildlife corridors, pathways that connect healthy "hubs" of habitat.

 What CLAW is doing